AndersNYC/intro_net_analysis/2_basics.md

 There are other things we can check in our graph.

 `(nx.info(G))` outputs a nice summary of your network.
 Average degree is the average number of connections of each node in your network.

-## Challenge:

-Let's create a thinksgiving network.
-The relatives are nodes and the edges represent who is in speaking terms with whom.
-Add at least 5 family members.
-You could call them by numbers, but since it is going to be a small network, let's do it by some sort of nickname.
-I will go with "thanksgiving" as my network name and add "Me","maga_uncle", "stoned_cousing", "vegan_sister", "yoga_aunt", "dont_bother_me_father", "gun_lover_mother_in_law" and "nice_heart_mommy" as nodes.
-Feel free to do it however you want.
-Then, make sure to add some edges of who is in speaking terms to whom.
-Now create some edges, at least 10 of them.
+We will see that in more details.

 [Next](3_metadata.md)